From Prototypes to Sparse ECG Explanations: SHAP-Driven Counterfactuals for Multivariate Time-Series Multi-class Classification: From SHAP-derived Rules to Sparse ECG Explanations

 \subsubsection{R-peak Based Temporal Alignment}

 ECG signals exhibit natural variability in heart rate and rhythm, even within the same diagnostic class.
-To generate physiologically plausible counterfactuals that can be more easily analyzed by overlaying them, we align the temporal structure of selected prototypes to match the rhythm of the query signal.
+Consequently, a direct element-wise comparison between a query and a prototype is often erroneous due to phase shifts or mismatches in the number of beats.
+To address this, we adopt a query-centric approach: since the explanation must interpret the specific patient's recording, we strictly maintain the temporal structure of the query signal.
+To generate physiologically plausible counterfactuals that can be more easily analyzed by overlaying them, we align the temporal structure of selected prototypes to match the R-peaks of the query signal.
+The alignment procedure warps the prototype's time axis to match the query's R-peak positions, ensuring that morphological comparisons focus on shape differences within corresponding cardiac cycles rather than rhythm discrepancies.
 We employ R-peak detection and piecewise-linear warping:

 \begin{enumerate} \item \textbf{R-peak Detection}: R-peaks define the cardiac cycle boundaries and are detected in both the query signal and the selected prototype using either WFDB's XQRS algorithm or NeuroKit2's peak detection, depending on signal quality.